muvaf/Feature-Extraction-PySpark/recipes-etl/README.md

 ```
 ## Integration Test

-Integration test checks if the output produced is the same with the expected output located in `test/data/expected_output.parquet`.
+Integration test checks if the output produced (resides in `dist/output/output_result.parquet`) is the same with the expected output located in `test/data/expected_output.parquet`.
 To run the integration test for the requested case:
 ```
-make production
-./run-integration-test.sh
+python test/integration-test-check.py --expected test/data/expected_output.parquet --actual dist/output/output.parquet
 ```